getsentry/sentry-java/docs/usage.rst

             String dsn = args[0];
             raven = RavenFactory.ravenInstance(dsn);

+            // Or, if you don't provide a DSN, raven = RavenFactory.ravenInstance();

-            // It is also possible to use the DSN detection system like this raven = RavenFactory.ravenInstance();
+            // It is also possible to use the DSN detection system, which
+            // will check the environment variable "SENTRY_DSN" and the Java
+            // System Property "sentry.dsn".
+            raven = RavenFactory.ravenInstance();
         }

         void logSimpleMessage() {
-            // This adds a simple message to the logs raven.sendMessage("This is a test");
+            // This sends a simple event to Sentry raven.sendMessage("This is a test");
         }